Collective Intelligence

 Stakeholder Type

-Principles from CI are being applied in areas as varied as organisational management, citizen science and open democracy, and can help to improve everything from social media moderation to predicting and responding to natural disasters.
-Harnessing it could provide a new, more inclusive and more effective model for global governance,2 and play a vital role in tackling the UN's Sustainable Development Goals.3
+Principles from CI are being applied in areas as varied as organisational design, citizen science and open democracy, and can help to improve everything from social-media moderation to predicting and responding to natural disasters.
+Harnessing CI could provide a new, more inclusive and more effective model for global governance,2 and play a vital role in tackling climate change,3 the UN's Sustainable Development Goals4 and a host of other thorny societal problems.5

 Emerging Topic: